Princeton Branch: Proposed Transitway

 The Delaware Valley Regional Planning Commission and New Jersey Transit have conducted studies to develop the Central New Jersey Route 1 Bus Rapid Transit Project.
 Parts of the proposals call for the construction of a "Dinky Transitway" along the Princeton Branch right-of-way, which would incorporate the rail service and add exclusive bus lanes and a greenway for bicycle and pedestrian traffic.

-In April 2012, the university submitted a revised plan for the arts and transit center, calling for the extension of the station's freight house onto the right-of-way for possible use as a restaurant.
-The Regional Planning Board introduced an ordinance requiring the land be preserved for a transportation right-of-way that could eventually extend farther into Princeton's central business district at Nassau Street.
-According to the university, ownership of the trackage would have to change hands in order for the transitway to be implemented.
+In April 2012, the university submitted a revised plan for the arts and transit center, calling for extending the station's freight house onto the right-of-way for possible use as a restaurant.
+The Regional Planning Board introduced an ordinance requiring the land to be preserved for a transportation right-of-way that could eventually extend farther into Princeton's central business district at Nassau Street.
+According to the university, ownership of the trackage would have to change hands for the transitway to be implemented.
 Approvals were subsequently issued for converting the station house and the extended freight house into a pair of restaurants.
+The station house is now occupied by The Dinky Bar & Kitchen, which opened in 2016.